Mindset & Lifestyle

 • IMDB Score: 7.2/10

-The Cincinnati Kid is a classic from the 60s that may not depict poker in the most realistic of lights, but it paints a reasonable picture of how a poker player’s lifestyle might look in that day and age.
+The Cincinnati Kid is a classic from the ’60s that may not depict poker in the most realistic of lights, but it paints a reasonable picture of how a poker player’s lifestyle might look in that day and age.

-The film pits “The Kid” against “The Man” in a symbolic fight between a new-school card player and the old guard in a high stakes game of 5 card stud, something we have all had a chance to see in real-time during the era of the Poker Boom and beyond.
+The film pits “The Kid” against “The Man” in a symbolic fight between a new-school card player and the old guard in a high-stakes game of 5-card stud, something we have all had a chance to see in real-time during the era of the Poker Boom and beyond.

 The players back then were a little different, as was the perception of the whole game of poker, but the essence remains more or less the same.

-The Cincinnati Kid is a spectacle definitely worth watching, with a slight warning for those poker fans who might have a problem with watching older movies, as Cincinnati Kid was filmed some 60 years ago, and the audio-visual quality is nothing close to the likes of Molly’s Game.
+The Cincinnati Kid is a spectacle definitely worth watching, with a slight warning for those poker fans who might have a problem with watching older movies, as The Cincinnati Kid was filmed some 60 years ago, and the audio-visual quality is nothing close to the likes of Molly’s Game.

 #4 – Lucky You